 Gifts to existing endowed scholarship funds can be made by using the online donation information below.
 A list of all scholarship funds is also available below.

-Individuals who would like to establish a new endowed scholarship fund should contact Rich Klee at (818) 933-3611 or email@example.com.
+Individuals who would like to establish a new endowed scholarship fund should contact Richard Klee at (818) 933-3611 or firstname.lastname@example.org.

 Endowed Scholarships are named by the person(s) who establish the funds.
 A scholarship may be established as a memorial to a husband, wife, mother, father, aunt, uncle or grandparent(s); a scholarship established by current or past parents, or even by grandparents in appreciation for the education of their grandchildren at Notre Dame; a scholarship established by an entire family in their name (i.e., The Jones Family Scholarship); an established scholarship in the name of a Notre Dame alumnus, company or organization; or a scholarship established by a specific Notre Dame class in memory of its deceased members, or just in the name of the class member alone.